shiga2006/All-India-Developers-Hackathon/README.md

 Here’s what they’re up against:

-Legal help mostly exists in English or major languages
+a) Legal help mostly exists in English or major languages

-Lawyers can be costly and hard to access
+b) Lawyers can be costly and hard to access

-Legal documents?
+c) Legal documents?
 Super hard to understand

-Emergencies don’t wait, but legal support often does
+d) Emergencies don’t wait, but legal support often does

-Most people don’t even know their basic rights
+e) Most people don’t even know their basic rights

 🤔 So Why Did We Pick This?
 Okay, we’ll be honest — it wasn’t just about being “socially responsible” or “politically aware” 😅